 The civil engineer's job usually begins with the consideration of a need.
-It may be the need to relieve a town from increasing traffic, the need to provide clean water for an isolated community or to build a bridge to provide better access.
-The civil engineer will investigate possible sites, analyze soil and rock samples, predict environmental effects and consult local people; there may be several solutions and the civil engineer will recommend the best option to meet the need.
-Then the detailed design process begins.
-Computers are becoming increasingly important in design and can produce detailed drawings of projects and predictions of long term effects.
+It may be the need to relieve a town from increasing traffic, to provide clean water for an isolated community, or to build a bridge to provide better access.
+The civil engineer investigates possible sites, analyze soil and rock samples, predict environmental effects, and consult local people.
+There may be several solutions and the civil engineer will recommend the best option to meet the need.
+Then, the detailed design process can begin.
+Computers have become increasingly important in design and can produce detailed drawings of projects and predictions of long term effects.
 On site, civil engineers are employed to oversee the work.
-They organize and supervise the workforce, plant and materials, and ensure that the project is completed as designed and planned to budget and to time.
+They organize and supervise the workforce, plant and materials, and ensure that the project is completed as designed, planned, budgeted, and to time.

 Structural civil engineers work with architects and builders to assure that steel and other material used in construction projects exceeds the needs of a given project.
 With advances in technology and an abundance of creative new building materials, structural civil engineers work on a wider variety of projects than ever before.
 For example, structural engineers work with entertainment companies to design state of the art amusement park rides that hurl patrons through twists and turns at otherwise unsafe speeds.
 Structural engineers work in the petroleum industry, developing innovative new offshore oil rigs in locations that were previously considered unstable.
 These professionals also contribute their efforts to other large construction projects, like inner-city light rail systems and underground supports for new skyscrapers.